tulip-control/tulip-control/doc/tutorial.rst

-TuLiP is developed for synthesis of discrete controllers for hybrid control systems, including supervisory controllers, switching controllers and receding horizon temporal logic planners.
+TuLiP is developed for synthesis of discrete controllers for hybrid control systems, including supervisory controllers, switching controllers and receding horizon temporal logic planners (not supported in this version).

 Synthesis of Reactive Controllers
 ---------------------------------